Hot Tub Tripping Breaker: Causes and How to Fix It

 Is it safe to use my hot tub while the breaker keeps tripping?

 No. A GFCI trip indicates a ground fault, electricity is leaking somewhere in the system.
 Using the spa with an active ground fault creates electrocution risk.
-Do not use the spa again until the cause is identified and resolved by a licensed electrician.
+Don’t use the spa again until the cause is identified and resolved by a licensed electrician.

 Can a wet GFCI cause nuisance tripping?